NetSepio/protocol/nodes/monad/README.md

 - Node.js (v12 or higher)
 - Yarn or NPM
-- A Peaq Network account with PEAQ tokens for deployment
+- A Monad Network account with Monad tokens for deployment

 ## Setup